Arbyrd33/nasa-photo-of-the-day/README.md

       - renders data
       - button that shows and hides non-photo data (theater mode basically)
       - navbar renderer / appendererer
+      - get data button which renders the api data into the card

 - [ x ] Plan which components will hold state, what data each needs from props (if any), and where you will be making your data fetch.
       - state will be updated when the fetched data changes i guess!